Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 In other words, if one eliminates the vertices sequentially according to a PEO starting from the last vertex, at each step, the neighborhood of the vertex to be eliminated forms a clique; see \prettyref{fig:peo} for an example.
 A classical result of Dirac asserts that the existence of a PEO is in fact the defining property of chordal graphs (cf.~e.g.,~\cite[Theorem 5.3.17]{west-book}).

 \begin{theorem} A graph is chordal if and only if it admits a PEO. \end{theorem}

 In general a PEO of a chordal graph is not unique; however, it turns out that the size of each neighborhood in the vertex elimination process is unique up to permutation, a fact that we will exploit later on.
-The next theorem makes this claim precise.
+The next lemma makes this claim precise.
+For brevity, we defer its proof to \prettyref{app:proofs}.